 Be surprised to meet all available opportunities

 The above mentioned example is just one example, many others could be given as well.
 The bottom line is to be open for what is going to happen when you travel abroad.
 The best would be to be well prepared, being aware of the potential cultural differences.
+For example, a knowledgeable expert at your side brings an extra dimension of understanding during 10 Best Japan tours & trips.

 Unfortunately, in today’s busy business life too often we do not take this time.
 We jump on the plane, our schedule fully filled.
 During the flight we still have to prepare for our meetings.
 After arrival we keep running, the taxi or driver is waiting.